Sparse Conic Reformulation of Structured QCQPs based on Copositive Optimization with Applications in Stochastic Optimization: An alternative approach to sparse reformulations

 \end{thm} \begin{proof} Given said decompositions we can create a matrix

 is the desired completion of $\Mb_*$.
 Conversely, if $\Mb_{*}$ has a completion $\Mb\in\ \CPP(\times_{i=0}^{S}\KK_i)$ then by definition of the latter cone we have

 so that

-\end{proof} \begin{rem} The lemma is easily derived, but it highlights the key difficulty for the construction of a completion of the arrow-head arrangement of a set of matrix blocks connected by a common submatrix $\Xb$.
+\end{proof} \begin{rem} The theorem is easily derived, but it highlights the key difficulty for the construction of a completion of the arrow-head arrangement of a set of matrix blocks connected by a common submatrix $\Xb$.
 If all of the blocks have representations as convex-conic combinations (i.e.\ nonnegative linear combinations) where the parts of the representations that form the connecting $\Xb$-component are identical for all blocks, obtaining the completion is simply a matter of concatenating the individual factors of the decompositions.
-However, there is no guarantee that decompositions that are coordinated in this manner do exist. \end{rem}
+However, there is no guarantee that decompositions that are coordinated in this manner do exist.
+Nonetheless, we can now clearly see the correspondence between $\CMP$ and $\CPP$ hinted at, at the end of \cref{sec:The space of connected}: From any matrix in $\CPP$, if its ground cone is given by $\times_{i=0}^S\KK_i$, one can carve out an arrow head shaped partial matrix $\Mb_*$ so that $\Gamma_{*}^{-1}(\Mb_*)$ is an element of $\CMP$.
+Conversely, such an element uniquely corresponds to a partial arrow head matrix that can be completed to at least one element of $\CPP$. \end{rem}

 Now, it is clear that the following optimization problem is equivalent to (\ref{eqn:DecomposableQCQPBurer}):

 but the latter constraint holds whenever the conic constraint in (\ref{eqn:CMPsimple}) holds.
 Thus, we can close the relaxation gap between (\ref{eqn:CMPsimple}) and (\ref{eqn:DecomposableQuadraticProblem}) by appealing to Burer's reformulation and \cref{thm:CharacterizationOfCompletability}.
 However, we believe it is valuable to have a direct proof that is solely based on the geometry of $\CMP$ and does not explicitly reference matrix completion.
 Firstly, we avoid referencing something abstract, namely completability, by invoking something relatively concrete, i.e.\ the geometry of the respective convex cone.
 Secondly, the proof shows that the homogenized feasible set of (\ref{eqn:CMPsimple}) is a face of the respective instance of $\CMP$, which may be a useful insight for future investigations of this object.
 Finally, the proof is a somewhat unexpected application of the theory laid out in \cite{kim_geometrical_2020}, which may inspire similar approaches to convex reformulations where a desired property, in our case completability, is inscribed in the structure of the cone $\mathbb{K}$.